tumBAIS/RoutingBlocks/docs/source/getting_started.rst

 ------------------------------------
 .. _alns_extension:

-A simple ILS algorithm is often not sufficient to compete on problem settings such as the EVRP-TW-PR.
-Here, state of the art algorithm base on `ALNS <https://en.wikipedia.org/wiki/Adaptive_large_neighborhood_search>`_.
-ALNS utilizes a set of destroy and repair operators to perturb the current solution.
-The destroy operators remove a part of the solution, while the repair operators try to repair the solution by inserting the removed customers into the solution again.
-Selecting the operators is done probabilistically, with the probability of selecting an operator being proportional to the operator's performance, which is estimated based the number of times a operator improved the solution.
+A simple ILS algorithm often falls short in competitive problem settings such as the EVRP-TW-PR.
+In these cases, state-of-the-art algorithms rely on ALNS.
+ALNS employs a set of destroy and repair operators to perturb the current solution.
+Destroy operators remove a portion of the solution, while repair operators attempt to fix the solution by reinserting the removed customers.
+Operator selection is done probabilistically, with the probability of selecting an operator being proportional to its performance, which is estimated based on the number of times an operator has improved the solution.

-RoutingBlocks provides a ALNS solver and several destroy and repair operators out of the box.
-Implementing ALNS is thus straightforward:
+RoutingBlocks offers an ALNS solver and several destroy and repair operators out of the box, making the implementation of ALNS fairly straightforward:

 .. code-block:: python